The following Operating Agreement reflects changes from a First Amendment (11-25-15)

 e.
 Appointment and Term – Officers.
 The appointment and term of officers who are Directors are described in the Director section above.
 If there are other officer positions, the Board shall appoint those officers by majority vote and shall establish the term of such office.
 Each officer shall serve until their successors take office or their earlier resignation, removal, or death.

 i.
-The Regional Coordinator is the chief executive officer of Regional Group and has the authority and power to sign contracts in the name of the Regional Group.
-The Regional Coordinator shall also be the liaison between the Regional Group and AAR and shall make periodic reports to AAR regarding the Regional Group's finances as requested by AAR.
+The Regionally Elected Coordinator is the chief executive officer of Regional Group and has the authority and power to sign contracts in the name of the Regional Group.
+The Regionally Elected Coordinator shall also be the liaison between the Regional Group and AAR and shall make periodic reports to AAR regarding the Regional Group's finances as requested by AAR.

 ii.
 The President is responsible for carrying out the day-to-day managerial requirements of the Regional Group.
 The President also presides at all meetings of the Members and the Board of Directors.
 Except to the extent that such duties are delegated by the Board to other officers, the President shall be responsible for keeping the minutes of the meetings of the Members and the Board of Directors and performing such other duties as may be required by the Board from time to time.